52nd Essex Summer School – 8 July and 16 August 2019

 The 52nd Essex Summer School will take place between 8 July and 16 August 2019.
-The core Summer School consists of three two-week sessions.
-Each session offers a variety of post graduate level courses.
+The core Summer School consists of three two-week sessions with a variety of postgraduate-level methodology courses.
 Courses usually run for two weeks, with infrequent exceptions running one week.
 Courses cover various types of quantitative and qualitative research methods, research design, techniques for data collection and measurement, as well as mathematics.
 The language of instruction is English.

 Note that class numbers are strictly limited!
 We therefore recommend applying as early as possible — especially for courses in session 1 and 2, which tend to fill quickly.
 It is possible to attend a morning and an afternoon course per session, though we recommend that applicants pay attention to the required homework.

 The Summer School attempts to give places in courses to participants appropriate command the required skills.
 Applicants are advised to pay careful attention to the course requirements, which are clearly stated in the course descriptions.
 Participants can refresh and enhance their mathematics knowledge in an intensive course, Mathematics for Social Scientists, which is provided free of charge for participants of the Summer School.
 The course cannot be taken without participation in at least one other course.
 Most courses combine lectures, seminars, and lab sessions.
 Note that lab sessions depend on the content of the course.

 The Summer School provides an opportunity for social scientists to make contact with professional social scientists from other countries.
-Besides classroom instruction and daily laboratory work, there are evening seminars on research topics of special interest.
+Besides classroom instruction and daily laboratory work, the programme includes evening seminars on research topics of special interest.